The AEG 8000 dryer vs the AEG 7000 dryer

 Difference AEG 9000 vs 8000 dryer

 Do you want the dryer to adjust the drum movement, but to also dry different fabrics at the same time evenly?
 Check the difference between an AEG 9000 and 8000 dryer.
 A 9000 series dryer has a AbsoluteCare Plus humidity sensor that measures the moisture in your laundry up to 10cm deep.
 The dryer adjusts the heat distribution based on the amount of moisture in the fabric.
-If one article of clothing is a bit wetter than the other, it'll receive more care.
+If an article of clothing is a bit wetter than the other, it'll receive more care.
 That means you'll never need to sort your laundry again.